Time-Frequency Analysis and Coorbit Spaces of Operators: Atomic Decomposition

 where $A_h^{\varphi}:f \mapsto V_{\varphi}^*(h\cdot V_{\varphi}f)$ is the localisation operator with symbol $h$.
 In this case the left hand side is an equivalent norm to $\|\cdot\|_{M^p_m}$.
 Similarly for $p=\infty$;

 \end{theorem} We note in particular that condition \eqref{locopframecond} gives criteria for $A_h^{\varphi}$ to generate a Gabor g-frame, which one sees by considering $p=2$, $m\equiv 1$.
 We can characterise operator coorbit spaces similarly.
-We confirm that we can consider Gabor g-frames on $L^2$ in the operator setting: \begin{claim} If $S$ generates a Gabor g-frame on $L^2$, then $S$ generates a Gabor g-frame on $\mathcal{HS}$, with the same frame constants. \end{claim} \begin{proof} The claim follows immediately when $T\in\mathcal{HS}$ is decomposed as $T=\sum_n f_n \otimes e_n$ and the trace is taken with respect to $\{e_n\}_n$ (which can be extended to an orthonormal basis if T is not full rank):
+We confirm that we can consider Gabor g-frames on $L^2(\mathbb{R}^d)$ in the operator setting: \begin{proposition} $S$ generates a Gabor g-frame on $L^2(\mathbb{R}^d)$ if and only if $S$ generates a Gabor g-frame on $\mathcal{HS}$, with the same frame constants. \end{proposition} \begin{proof} Assume $S$ generates a Gabor g-frame on $L^2(\mathbb{R}^d)$, that is